Average Settlement Offers During Mediation – Best Tips for 2023

 Additionally, there are some tips to consider when preparing for a successful mediation.

-• Know when to Walk
+Know When to Walk

-Mediation can be a fantastic resource to help parties settle before litigation, especially in cases where discovery has changed or shifted a party’s position and in cases where the parties are already close to a settlement but need help agreeing to a settlement.
+Mediation can be a fantastic resource for helping parties settle before litigation, especially in cases where discovery has changed or shifted a party’s position and in cases where the parties are already close to a settlement but need help agreeing to one.
 While no two settlements are alike, there are some basics at the heart of each mediated settlement that must be considered when approaching a mediation.
-Finally, it is important to understand the process and be prepared for mediation to ensure an easy process moving forward and give the parties the biggest chance for a settlement.
-While mediation may not always result in a settlement, it does give the parties a chance to meet and consider what a settlement could look like, which may encourage the parties to come together later for a settlement.